vasilikivmo/OSTSC/README.md

 # OSTSC
 Over sampling for time series classification.

 This package is an achievement for Google Summer of Code 2017.
 This is a package balances the univariate imbalance time series data.
 There are some more supporting material for explanation located in respository GSoC2017 (https://github.com/lweicdsor/GSoC2017).
 This repository is considered a complete package which could be installed and used.
 I have tested it on Windows & Linux system.
+The vignettes could have more details on mathematics theory.
+It would be do later after the project.

 # Installation
 ```java